-This warm Roasted Potato Salad is not only great for your next potluck or cook out, but it’s perfect for a simple dinner.
+This warm roasted potato salad is not only great for your next potluck or cook out, but it’s perfect for a simple dinner.
 Roasted crispy potatoes and bacon in a balsamic dressing without mayo!
 Not your Mom’s potato salad, but possibly better.

-Potato salad is one of those dishes that most people are particular about.
-I only like my moms, with mustard, mayonnaise, celery seeds, hard boiled eggs, pickle relish and black olives along with boiled potatoes.
+Potato salad is one of those dishes that most people have strong opinions about.
+It’s hard to beat my moms, with mustard, mayonnaise, celery seeds, hard boiled eggs, pickle relish and black olives along with boiled potatoes.
 But no one can make it quite the same as she does.
-Instead I make roasted potato salad with no mayonnaise or ranch potato salad, both are completely different.